Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

 \subsection{Error representation}

-Section \ref{Sec:relation} proves that the error of the time-dependent PF can be translated into the one of the time-independent counterpart by Eq.~(\ref{Eq_Rel:Error_Floquet_relation}), although the latter one is defined on the infinite-dimensional Floquet-Hibert space.
-Here, following the theory of PF errors for time-independent Hamiltonians \cite{childs2021-trotter}, we derive the error representation for time-dependent cases.
+Section \ref{Sec:relation} proves that the error of the time-dependent PF can be translated into the one of the time-independent counterpart by Eq.~(\ref{Eq_Sum:Error_Std}) defined on $\mcl{H}_\mr{FH}$.
+Next, we apply the theory of PF errors for time-independent Hamiltonians \cite{childs2021-trotter} to this.
+Focusing on the standard PF $\bar{S}(t,0)$, we assume that its counterpart $\bar{T}^F(t)$ by Eq. (\ref{Eq_Rel:T_F_Std}) formally gives a $p$th-order time-independent PF for $e^{-iH^Ft}$.
+We associate $H_\gamma^\mr{Add}$ and $-H^\mr{LP}$ respectively with $H_\gamma$ and $H_0$ of a Hamiltonian $H = \sum_{\gamma=0}^\Gamma H_\gamma$, and then it is equivalent to consider the time-independent PF,